P0intMaN/zbunker-website/README.md

 ## About The Project 🚀:

-*`zbunker-website`* project is focussed on creating an independent website dedicated to ZBunker.
+*`zbunker-website`* project is focussed on creating an independent website dedicated to **ZBunker**.
 This website will feature all the courses, seminars, webinars and other learning resources that will be of great use for learners.

 *`zbunker-website`* uses **Flask** as the backend.
 Check out the [Tech Stack](#tech-stack) section to know about various tech stacks preferred and currently used for creating this website.